Positselski duality in $\infty$-categories: Positselski duality

-\begin{proof} By \cite[3.3.3]{hovey-palmiery-strickland_97} the functor $L$ is smashing, as it is a finite localization away from $\K$.
-By construction the functor $\Gamma$ is determined by the kernel of the localization $X\to LX$, hence is also smashing.
-The functor $L$ has a fully faithful right adjoint, hence is a localization---similarly for $\Gamma$.
+\begin{proof} Let us first consider the comodule side of the story.
+By \cite[3.3.3]{hovey-palmiery-strickland_97} the functor $L$ is a smashing localization, as it is a finite localization away from $\K$.
+By construction the functor $\Gamma$ is determined by the kernel of the localization $A\to LA$, hence it is a smashing colocalization.
+This proves part $(1)$ and $(2)$.